swup/swup/readme.md

     customTransition: "", // name of your transition used for adding custom class to html element and choosing custom animation in swupjs (as setting data-swup-transition attribute on link)
 });

+// makes request and saves page to cache swup.preloadPage('/page-url')

 // scroll page to some position (2000px from top in this example) swup.scrollTo(document.body, 2000);
 ```